 In 2018, CCMI started something.
 We got people involved in learning about and taking action for coral reefs during the third International Year of the Reef!
-Based on the high level of interest in events and experiences offered by CCMI, we are excited to continue outreach opportunities.
+Based on the high level of interest in events and experiences offered by CCMI, we are motivated to continue outreach opportunities across the Cayman Islands.
 We hope you will join us in promoting Healthy Reefs!

 SPONSORS & PARTNERS

 Tremendous thanks for those who are partnering with the Healthy Reef campaign: